verbal-autopsy-software/pyCrossVA/Readme.rst

     $ pycrossva-transform 2012WHO InterVA4 path/to/mydata1.csv path/to/another/data2.csv --dst outputfolder/results.csv
     2012WHO 'path/to/mydata1.csv' data prepared for InterVA4 and written to csv at 'outputfolder/results_1.csv'
     2012WHO 'path/to/another/data2.csv' data prepared for InterVA4 and written to csv at 'outputfolder/results_2.csv'

+    $ pycrossva-transform AUTODETECT InterVA4 path/to/mydata.csv
+    Detected input type: 2012WHO
+    2012WHO 'path/to/my/data.csv' data prepared for InterVA4 and written to csv at 'my/current/directory/InterVA4_from_mydata_042319.csv'